 It doesn’t matter what type of establishment you’re in; whether it’s a hotel, supermarket or a restaurant, the impression the staff you’ve employed leave on the customers determines whether they’ll be returning, or whether they’ll be taking their business elsewhere.
 Essentially, the staff on the floor are the face of the brand and customers rely on them to receive assistance whenever they need it, so here’s how to train staff on good customer service: tips for managers.

 Regardless of how amazing your product is, the attitude and customer service of your staff can make or break the reputation of your business.
-If their service is poor then you probably won’t see the same customers again, but if they have gone out of their way to make the customer happy, then you will gain more business because of many potential referrals.

 While some aspects of good customer service might come naturally to some, such as empathy and good communication, managers should go out of their way to ensure their staff are getting the best training possible.
 Some of the tips for managers include: